brandcm/Archaic_Splicing/data/phenotype_enrichment/empiric_counts/README.md

-The directory contains the empiric count outputs from the pipeline per ontology set combination.
+This directory contains the empiric count outputs from the pipeline per ontology set combination.